-

 Propane Furnaces : Similar to gas furnaces but use propane instead, making them suitable for rural areas without natural gas.

-Consider the availability of resources in your area and evaluate which type best fits your needs.
+When buying the right furnace, consider the availability of resources in your area and evaluate which type best fits your heating needs and budget.

 3. Look for Energy Efficiency Ratings